There are now 3 possible online modes for units:

 Units available in Online Restricted mode have been adapted for online study only for those students who require the unit to complete their studies and who are unable to attend campus owing to exceptional circumstances beyond their control.
 To be enrolled in a unit in Online Restricted mode, students should contact their Student Advising Office through askUWA

 Click on an offering mode for more details.

-- This unit is an independent design project taken over two consecutive semesters.
-Parts 1 and 2 must be completed to fulfil the requirements of the unit.
+This unit is an independent design project taken over two consecutive semesters.
+Parts 1 and 2 must be completed to fulfill the requirements of the unit.
 Students can commence in either semester.
-Students undertake a supervised but independent design research project in which the investigation and critical design processes are formulated by the student.
-The project must have a theoretical and research base, provide a comprehensive exploration of a landscape design brief and demonstrate a synthesis of critical design thinking.
+Students undertake a supervised but independent design research project in which the investigation and critical landscape design processes are formulated by the student.
+The project must have a theoretical and research base and provide a comprehensive exploration of landscape design theories and methodologies.
+This forms the base document for Part 2 (landscape design project).

-- Typically this unit is assessed in the following way: final folio.
+Indicative assessments in this unit are as follows: final folio.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Unit Coordinator(s)